 - Bringing an evidence-based SEL curriculum called PATHS to afterschool sites across the state.
 From 2017-2018 Vermont Afterschool supported 16 afterschool programs around the state in a pilot effort in implementing SEL growth strategies among children, staff, and families.

-- Providing training and one-to-one coaching to increase frontline staff competence in therapeutic behavior management on site.
-In the 2017-18 school year, Vermont Afterschool trained 125 staff members, provided 64 trauma-informed trainings, and provided monthly coaching.
+- Providing training and one-to-one coaching to increase frontline staff competence in therapeutic behavior management and trauma-informed practices.

 - Facilitating and co-hosting family outreach events focused on social and emotional learning and adverse childhood experiences.